 Mr. Howard is also very active as a member of the double bass community.
 He has organized several double bass symposiums in Youngstown, Ohio and Pittsburgh, Pennsylvania.
 These symposiums bring together prominent bassists from around the country to perform recitals, serve as lecturers and give master classes.
 He is also a contributing writer as a critic for Bass World Magazine.

-Mr. Howard received his Bachelor of Music degree from Youngstown State University, and his Masters of Music degree from Duquesne University School of Music.
+Mr. Howard received his Bachelor of Music degree from Youngstown State University and his Masters of Music degree from Duquesne University School of Music.
 His teachers include Tony Leonardi, Rodney Van Sickle, Edward Pales, Peter Paul Adamiac, and Jeffrey Turner.
-While still a student, Mr. Howard performed as a member of many regional orchestras, such as the Youngstown Symphony Orchestra, the Wheeling Symphony Orchestra, and the Erie Philharmonic.
-He also played as a substitute with the Columbus Symphony Orchestra, the Pittsburgh Ballet and Opera Orchestras, and the Pittsburgh New Music Ensemble.
 In 1995 he took first place in the International Society of Bassists Orchestral Competition.